XDpaddle/SRLUT_V_Paddle/README.md

 We use DIV2K dataset for training and Set5 dataset for testing

 ## 2. Testing
-1. The testing image pairs is placed in ./val folder,you can change the image address in line 24 in val_model_V.py 2、The result image will be put in ./result/V/HR/ 3、python val_model_V.py
+- The testing image pairs is placed in ./val folder,you can change the image address in line 24 in val_model_V.py
+- The result image will be put in ./result/V/HR/
+- python val_model_V.py